-A 6 year old boy is brought to the Emergency Department after a fall from a tree.
-The boy ambulates into triage, but is holding his arm and grimacing with discomfort.
+A 6-year-old boy is brought to the Emergency Department after a fall from a tree.
+He walks into triage but is holding his arm and grimacing with pain.
 Immediately, you conduct a focused physical exam of his arm and rule out other injuries.
-It is obvious to you that this patient is in pain, and you would like to assess his experience of pain in more depth.
-How do you proceed?
+It is obvious to you that this patient is in pain.
+You would like to assess his experience of pain in more depth.
+How are you going to do it?

-Over the last decade, self-reported scales have become the globally accepted gold standard of pediatric pain assessment.
-They are a measure of pain intensity along a continuum of ‘no pain’ to ‘worst pain’, with the continuum being comprised of either numbers, faces, or graduated lines of colour.
-The success of self-reported scales lies with research, which has found these tools really accurate in measuring both acute and chronic paediatric pain at different ages in childhood.
-They are relatively easy to use, and healthcare professionals require little training before implementing them into clinical practice.
+Over the last decade, self-reported scales have become the gold standard of pediatric pain assessment.
+They measure the intensity of the pain along a continuum from ‘no pain’ to ‘worst pain’ imaginable, either with numbers, faces, or graduated lines of colour.
+Research has shown that these tools are accurate at recording both acute and chronic paediatric pain at a variety of ages.
+They are easy to use, and healthcare professionals require little training before putting them into practice.